ibm-cloud-docs/vpc/vpn-client-to-site-change-server-types.md

 {{site.data.keyword.attribute-definition-list}}

-# Upgrading to an HA VPN server (Beta)
+# Upgrading to an HA VPN server
 {: #vpn-client-to-site-change-server-types}

-Client VPN for VPC is available to all IBM Cloud users.
-After the Beta period ends, you will be given a time period to migrate your VPN servers to the standard pricing plan to avoid disruption of service.
-{: beta}

 You can change VPN server types after you create a VPN server.
 For example, you can upgrade a stand-alone VPN server (pilot deployment) to a High Availability (HA) VPN server (production deployment).
 You can also detach a subnet to downgrade an HA VPN server to a stand-alone deployment, or change a VPN subnet after your VPN server is provisioned.
 {: shortdesc}